limn2o4/CvLib/README.md

 # CvLib

+A plug-in face detect  project, still a idea
-##The Project:
+## The Project:
-this project is a project for graduation and imporve my engineering ablities in Mechine learning.
+this t is a project for graduation and imporve my engineering ablities in Machine learning.

 The project contains a compeletely pipeline for face recognize,face landmark and face matching.